ercanduman/AndroidRadioStreamingApp/README.md

 This app plays stream urls from the internet, with this basic idea, if you like, you can add more radio stations...

+You can try/test it with this apk file [ here](https://www.dropbox.com/s/r9y0597vkhk9k3w/Android%20Radio%20Streaming%20App%20by%20ercanduman.zip?dl=0)

 Hope it helps someone :+1: :) If you want to see some real project I have created with android radio streaming, please have a look on my android [RadiOom ]( https://play.google.com/store/apps/details?id=ercanduman.radioom&hl=en) application.